mei28/luminate.nvim/README.md

 * duration: Time in milliseconds for the highlight to last.
 * yank: Configuration for yank highlight.
-    * hlgroup: The highlight group to use for yank.
     * guibg: Background color for GUIs.
     * fg: Foreground color.
     * enabled: Enable or disable yank highlight.
 * paste: Configuration for paste highlight.
-    * hlgroup: The highlight group to use for paste.
     * guibg: Background color for GUIs.
     * fg: Foreground color.
     * HIGHLIGHT_THRESHOLD: Skip highlight if pasted text exceeds this fraction of total lines.
     * enabled: Enable or disable paste highlight.
 * undo: Configuration for undo highlight.
-    * hlgroup: The highlight group to use for undo.
     * guibg: Background color for GUIs.
     * fg: Foreground color.
     * HIGHLIGHT_THRESHOLD: Skip highlight if undone text exceeds this fraction of total lines.